pamflow-org/pamflow/docs/source/tutorial/setup.md

 # Installation instructions

-Before getting started with your tasks on the Guaviare Project, you need to install the dependencies required by **pamflow**:

-* Miniconda
-* Required packages

 In this section we provide useful resources for installation in any operative system.
 If you are already familiar with Python and Conda you can skip this step and [create your environment and install dependencies using PIP.](../contributing_guidelines.md#getting-started)

 ***Table of Contents***: